 I think the best option for most cyclists is to invest in a home gym where you’ll never have to waste time driving, wait your turn, or feel tempted to ego lift around others.

-If you find the expense of a home gym off-putting, here’s my sales pitch: Having the option to strength train at home will contribute more to your health and long-term cycling performance than a third bike ever will.
+If you find the expense of a home gym off-putting, here’s my sales pitch: The option to strength train at home will contribute more to your health and long-term cycling performance than a third bike ever will.
 So sell a bike, clear out some space in your garage, and make it happen.

-If you’re willing to invest in home gym equipment, I have good news; you don’t need much.
+If you’re willing to invest in home gym equipment, I have good news: you don’t need much.